davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Together, these tell a kind of story about how consensus algorithms work.
 Conflict resolution says, at the start of the algorithm, there are two options (we've been calling them "red" and "blue"), and either could be the one the algorithm ends up choosing.
 Coherence says, at the end, there is only one chosen option: red or blue.
 And no-decoherence says the decision is made in some way that also instantaneously locks it in, ensuring it can never be undone.

 If you think about it, this means the story has a climax: there must be a single step of the algorithm that makes a decision once and for all.
 Before that step runs, the system could still choose either red or blue; after that step, all fates are sealed, and either red or blue has been chosen.
-For this book, we'll call this step the **decision point**.
-It would be redundant to continue doing decision-making work after the decision point, all the algorithm really needs to do afterward is make sure every node can find out what decision was made.
+We'll call this step the **decision point**.

 Without knowing anything about what consensus algorithms you or anyone else has invented, I can be certain that the decision point is always a single step &mdash; a single instruction, or a single line of code basically &mdash; that runs on a single node.
 How do I know that?
-Simple: every step of a distributed algorithm runs on a single node, and the decision point *is* a single step of the algorithm, by definition (namely, the decision point is the step that brings the system as a whole from "undecided" to having a permanent, locked-in decision).
+Simple: every step of a distributed algorithm runs on a single node, and the decision point *is* a single step of the algorithm, by definition.
+So I should always be able to find one step on one node that locks in a system-wide decision, and the rest of the algorithm should be spent disseminating that decision to all other nodes in the system.

 In the leader-based replication algorithm, the decision point is easy to find: it's the point when the leader receives the first proposal and assigns it to its local `value` varaible, here: